-1.1 Introduction
+1.1 Executive Summary

-The Wheeler River uranium project is an advanced exploration stage joint venture owned 60% by Denison Mines Inc. a wholly owned subsidiary of Denison Mines Corp.
-(Denison), 30% by Cameco Corporation (Cameco), and 10% by JCU (Canada) Exploration Company Ltd. Denison is the operator of the joint venture.
+The Wheeler River Uranium Project is an advanced exploration stage joint venture owned 63.3% by Denison Mines Inc., a wholly owned subsidiary of Denison Mines Corp. (collectively, with its subsidiaries, "Denison"), 26.7% by Cameco Corporation ("Cameco"), and 10% by JCU (Canada) Exploration Company Ltd. ("JCU").
+Denison is the operator of the joint venture.